 Instructions

-- In ziplock bag, mix together lime juice, soy sauce, ginger, oil and garlic.
+- In a plastic zip up bag, mix together lime juice, soy sauce, ginger, oil and garlic.
 Add chops, turning to coat.
-Zip up bag and let marinate for a minimum of 10-15 minutes before grilling.
+Close bag and let marinate for at least 10-15 minutes before grilling.

 - Remove from marinade and place chops on BBQ over medium-high heat.
 Close lid and grill, turning once, until juices run clear when pork is pierced and just a hint of pink remains inside.
-Serve with salsa.
+(Safe internal temperature is 145 F with a three minute rest.)

 Sounds delish!
 Would you substitute something else for the cilantro?
 I’m one of those people who think it tastes like soap.